St. Mary's High School, Barpeta Road

 St. Mary's High School is a Missionary school in Barpeta Road, Assam, India.
 It is situated in the district of Barpeta in the state of Assam.
 Although primarily an English medium school, it also has Assamese medium classes.
 The English medium has classes starting from Nursery till the Class X while the Assamese medium has classes from Class I till Class X. Its present Principal is Sister Superior with Sister Adlyn as Headmistress and Sister vanumita as Assistant Headmistress.
 The school has a big campus. it is situated near Marian school and St Joseph school.
 The three schools are all connected to mission road.
-And the batch 2010-11 is the best batch ever.

 Exams

 The school follows the syllabus of the Board of Secondary Education, Assam (SEBA).The school holds exams four times in one scholastic year.
 Two of the four exams are "Unit tests", in which, the subject papers are of 50 marks each.
 The other two exams are the Half-yearly and the Annual Exam with 100 mark for all subjects in both the exams.
 The papers for the Half-yearly and Annual exams are set by the Bongaigaon Board while the Unit tests' papers are set by the school itself.